DataFire/Integrations/integrations/generated/google_sheets/README.md

 ### HistogramRule
 * HistogramRule `object`: Allows you to organize the numeric values in a source data column into
-  * end `number`: Optional.
-The maximum value at which items will be placed into buckets
+  * end `number`: The maximum value at which items are placed into buckets
-  * interval `number`: Required.
-The size of the buckets that will be created.
+  * interval `number`: The size of the buckets that are created.
 Must be positive.
-  * start `number`: Optional.
-The minimum value at which items will be placed into buckets
+  * start `number`: The minimum value at which items are placed into buckets

 ### HistogramSeries
 * HistogramSeries `object`: A histogram series containing the series color and data.